bigbluebutton/bigbluebutton/bigbluebutton-tests/gns3/README.md

    If this step works, then you have REST API access to the GNS3 server.

-1. You should now be able to boot an Ubuntu instance like this:
+1. You should now be able to boot an Ubuntu instance with this `NPDC/GNS3` script:

    `./ubuntu.py -r 20 -m 1024 --debug`

    Double-click on the icon that appears in the GUI to access the instance's console.
+You should also be able to login using `ssh ubuntu`.

    The `--debug` option adds a login with username `ubuntu` and password `ubuntu`.

    Login and verify, in particular, that networking is working properly.
 You should have Internet access.

-1. Build a GUI image using NPDC's `GNS3/ubuntu.py`:

-   `./ubuntu.py -r 20 -s $((1024*1024)) -m 1024 --boot-script opendesktop.sh --gns3-appliance`

-   This step adds the GUI packages to the Ubuntu 20 cloud image and creates a new cloud image used for the test clients.
-It takes about half an hour.

-1. Upload the resulting GUI image to the gns3 server using NPDC's `GNS3/upload-image.py`

 1. Finally, build the BigBlueButton project in gns3 with `./gns3-bbb.py`

-1. Install a server with `./gns3-bbb.py focal-260`
+1. Install a server with `./gns3-bbb.py --wait-all focal-260`

-   The script will pause to wait for the NAT device to boot before starting the BigBlueButton server, then terminate once the BigBlueButton server has begun its install sequence.
+   The `--wait-all` option will cause the script to wait for BigBlueButton to install while you watch.
+Without this option, the script will pause to wait for the NAT device to boot before starting the BigBlueButton server, then terminate once the BigBlueButton server has begun its install sequence.

-1. Add a test client with `./gns3-bbb.py testclient`, or run tests directly from the bare metal machine
+1. You can run tests directly from the bare metal machine.
+The script created an SSL certificate in its own directory called `bbb-dev-ca.crt` which can be installed and trusted on your web browser.
 1. Add another server with `./gns3-bbb.py focal-250`
 1. Remove a server and its associated NAT gateway and switch with `./gns3-bbb.py --delete focal-250`

 1. `ssh` into the server devices directly.

 1. You can `ssh` into a server's NAT gateway with `ssh -p 2222 focal-260`.

-1. You can `ssh` into a testclient by specifying its NAT gateway as a jump host (`-J`) option to ssh: `ssh -J NAT4 testclient`

 1. Since test servers come and go fairly frequently, I find the following stanza useful in my `.ssh/config`: